kubernetes/ingress-nginx/docs/examples/grpc/README.md

 ### Step 3: Create the Kubernetes `Ingress` resource for the gRPC app

 - Use the following example manifest of a ingress resource to create a ingress for your grpc app.
-If required, edit it to match your app's details like name, namespace, service, secret etc. Make sure you have the required SSL-Certificate, existing in your Kubernetes cluster, in the same namespace where the gRPC app is.
+If required, edit it to match your app's details like name, namespace, service, secret etc. Make sure you have the required SSL-Certificate, existing in your Kubernetes cluster in the same namespace where the gRPC app is.
 The certificate must be available as a kubernetes secret resource, of type "kubernete.io/tls" https://kubernetes.io/docs/concepts/configuration/secret/#tls-secrets.
-This is because we are terminating TLS on the ingress;
+This is because we are terminating TLS on the ingress.

   ```
   cat <<EOF | kubectl apply -f -